marchaesen/vcxsrv/mesalib/docs/isl/hiz.rst

 As stated in the PRM, this means we need a separate HiZ or stencil buffer for each LOD.
 However, it's not quite as simple as that.
-If you ignore layered rendering, things are pretty straightforward: you need one HiZ surface for each main surface slice With layered, rendering, however, we have to be a bit more clever because we need a "real" array surface at each LOD.
+If you ignore layered rendering, things are pretty straightforward: you need one HiZ surface for each main surface slice.
+With layered rendering, however, we have to be a bit more clever because we need a "real" array surface at each LOD.
 ISL solves this with a special miptree layout for layered rendering :cpp:enumerator:`isl_dim_layout::ISL_DIM_LAYOUT_GFX6_STENCIL_HIZ` which lays